OWASP/www-project-mobile-top-10/2023-risks/m7- security-misconfiguration.md

 A mobile app is released with default settings that have weak security configurations enabled.
 This includes using insecure communication protocols, leaving default usernames and passwords unchanged, and not disabling debugging features in release builds.
 Attackers exploit these misconfigurations to gain unauthorized access to sensitive data or perform malicious actions.

-**Scenario #2:** Improper access controls.
+**Scenario #2:** Insecure file provider path settings.

-A mobile app lacks proper access controls, allowing unauthorized users to access sensitive functionality or data.
-This could lead to unauthorized access to user accounts, exposure of confidential information, or misuse of privileged actions.
+A mobile app exposes its root path in an exported file content provider, allowing other apps to access its resources.

 **Scenario #3:** Overly permissive storage permissions.

 A mobile app that stores application shared preferences with world-readable permissions, allowing other apps to read them

-**Scenario #4:** Missing jailbreak/root detection.
+**Scenario #4:** Exported activity.

-A mobile app does not incorporate jailbreak or root detection mechanisms.
-This oversight makes the app susceptible to potential tampering by malicious users with rooted or jailbroken devices, allowing them to bypass security controls, compromise the app's integrity, or extract sensitive data.
+A mobile app exports some activity that is meant for internal use, giving attackers extra attack surface to the application.

 **Scenario #5:**  Unnecessary permissions.